circleci/circleci-docs/jekyll/_cci2/configuration-cookbook.md

 Configuration Recipe | Description
 ------------|-----------
-[Deploying Software Changes to Amazon Elastic Container Service (ECS)](#deploying-software-changes-to-amazon-ecs) | This section describes how you can deploy changes to the Amazon Elastic Container Service (ECS) using a CircleCI-certified ECS orb.
+[Deploy Changes to Amazon Elastic Container Service (ECS)](#deploy-changes-to-amazon-ecs) | This section describes how you can deploy changes to the Amazon Elastic Container Service (ECS) using a CircleCI-certified ECS orb.
 [Interacting with Google Kubernetes Engine (GKE)](#interacting-with-google-kubernetes-engine-gke) | This section describes how you can deploy changes to the Google Kubernetes Engine (GKE) using a CircleCI-certified GKE orb.
 [Using Amazon Elastic Container Service for Kubernetes (Amazon EKS)](#using-amazon-elastic-container-service-for-kubernetes-amazon-eks) | This section describes how you can use the Amazon ECS service for Kubernetes for Kubernetes-related tasks and operations.
 [Enabling Custom Slack Notifications in CircleCI Jobs](#enabling-custom-slack-notifications-in-circleci-jobs) | This section describes how you can enable customized Slack notifications in CircleCI jobs.